tylim88/FirelordJSDoc/docs/highlights/set.md

 # Set ☀️

-This page discusses how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.
+This page discusses how sets works and its quirks.

+We will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

 ## Ternary Filter States 🦤